corda/corda-solutions/docs/source/deployment/httpproxy.rst

 The following is an example of how to set up a Squid Proxy Server and start the Corda Node to point to it as a "tunnel" to connect to Doorman and Network Map.

-1. Prerequisite is VM running Ubuntu
+1. Prerequisite is a VM 2 CPU Core & 2 GB RAM running Ubuntu 18.x.
-#. ssh into the VM and run the following
+#. ssh into the VM and run the following:

 - sudo apt update
 - sudo apt -y install squid

+#.
 You should edit /etc/squid/squid.conf and add the following entries

 .. literalinclude:: ./squidconfig.conf
     :language: javascript

+#.
 Once Squid is successfully installed run:

 - sudo systemctl start squid
 - sudo systemctl enable squid
 - sudo systemctl status squid

+#.
 If Squid starts successfully you will see an output similar to this

 .. literalinclude:: ./squidstatus.conf
     :language: javascript

+#.
 At this point you can ssh to the VM where the Corda Node is installed and run the following:

 - java -Dhttps.proxyHost=your-firewall-proxy -Dhttps.proxyPort=8080 -jar corda.jar

+#.
 If the Corda Node starts up sucessfully you can then check /var/log/squid/access.log and you should see output as follows:

 .. literalinclude:: ./access.conf